 There are several risk factors for primary infertility.
 Age of 35 or older, past cancer treatment and previous miscarriages should be discussed with your doctor.
 These preexisting conditions can impair your fertility.

 Women’s fertility declines rapidly in the mid-30s.
 The quantity and quality of the eggs drop.
-The same applies for men over age 40, as their sperm count drops, as well.
+The same applies to men over age 40, as their sperm count drops, as well.

 Being underweight or overweight can also make it difficult to get pregnant.
 A regular, moderate program of exercise will help you enhance your health and fertility.
 The same goes for your partner.